-Judges must decide parenting issues based on evidence about children’s best interests as of the final hearing.
-A trial judge has no crystal ball to determine if parenting plan changes, triggered by future events, would be in your child’s best interests.
+Judges must decide parenting issues based on your child’s best interests as of the final hearing.
+A judge has no crystal ball to determine if parenting plan changes, triggered by future events, would be in your child’s future best interests.
 Arthur v.
 Arthur, 54 So.
 3d 454 (Fla.
 2010) (the trial judge cannot predict if future relocation is in a child’s best interests).

 Exception: Children’s Best Interests: Parenting Plans and Events Reasonably Certain to Occur.